When I ask ask people about their approach to continuous integration, I often hear a response like

-“but master will be imperfect”
+“but main will be imperfect”

-However, an imperfect master is less of a problem in a CI context.
+However, an imperfect mainline is less of a problem in a CI context.
 What is the cost of a coding style violation that only lives for a few hours?
 What is the cost of temporary scaffolding (such as a branch by abstraction) living in the codebase for a few days?

-CI suggests instead a habitable master branch.
+CI suggests instead a habitable mainline branch.
 A workspace that’s being actively worked in.
 It’s not clinically clean, it’s a safe and useful environment to get work done in.
 An environment you’re comfortable spending lots of time in.
 How clean a workspace needs to be depends on the context.
 Compare a gardeners or plumbers’ work environment to a medical work environment.

 “but how will we test it?”